 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Flystrike
+Flystrike (Myiasis)

 Other Names: Myiasis, Fly Blown

-Flystrike Treatment in Chickens
+Treatment of Flystrike in Chickens

 Clinical Signs